Microscopic origin of the nemato-elastic coupling and dynamics of hybridized collective nematic-phonon excitations: Conclusions

 \section{Conclusions}

 In this work, we presented a derivation of the nemato-elastic coupling from a microscopic model, for which the coupling is mediated by the electronic degrees of freedom.
 In particular, the nematic fluctuations couple to the lattice vibrations indirectly \emph{via} the coupling between electrons and transverse acoustic phonons.
 Since the latter vanishes in the simplest electron-phonon process due to the phonon's transverse nature, we invoke the mechanism proposed in Ref. ~\cite{Tsuneto1961Ultrasound,Schmid1973Electron-phonon}, which involves the impact of phonons on the impurity potential, Eq.~\eqref{eq:el_ph_coupling}.
 This formalism enables us to assess the hybridized nematic-phonon modes as a putative nematic QCP is approached.
-Due to the coupling to the gapless particle-hole excitations of the metal, an overdoped nematic mode that becomes underdoped at the QCP along certain directions emerges, governing the critical properties of the nematic instability in the absence of the lattice degrees of freedom.
+Due to the coupling to the gapless particle-hole excitations of the metal, an overdamped nematic mode that becomes underdamped at the QCP along certain directions emerges, governing the critical properties of the nematic instability in the absence of the lattice degrees of freedom.
 These nematic-plasmonic modes hybridize with the massless lattice modes -- the transverse phonons -- giving rise to two hybrid modes.

 These hybrid modes exhibit a mixture of the dynamics characteristic of nematic fluctuations and of transverse phonons.
 Our systematic investigation of the on-shell dispersions of these hybrid modes as functions of both $q$ and $\theta_{\mbf{q}}$ highlights distinct momentum-space regions of coherent and incoherent modes.
 Importantly, only one of the two hybrid modes exhibit the characteristic signatures of a critical mode, which is a consequence of Adler's theorem, here manifesting in the massless modes.
+These results are consistent with the observed lack of divergent effective masses in S-doped FeSe near the nematic critical point~\cite{Reiss2020Quenched,Coldea2021Electronic}.

 These findings demonstrate the importance of treating both structural and nematic degrees of freedom on an equal footing to capture their hybridized dynamics.
 Since unconventional superconductivity near the QCP arises from the exchange of dynamic collective excitations, it will be interesting to employ this formalism to gain further insights into the problem of pairing mediated by quantum critical nematic fluctuations.
 This is particularly timely given the recent experiments reporting strong evidence for the realization of quantum critical nematic pairing in S-doped FeSe~\cite{SilvaNeto2025}.